27 Epic Things to Do in Cabo San Lucas (and Beyond)

 Santa Maria Beach is one of our favorite places in Cabo for swimming and snorkeling

-Beat the crowds and drive (or take the bus) to Santa Maria Beach first thing in the morning – and have the beach and water all to yourself.
-(Of course, there’s a lot of development around this popular bay now.)
+Bring your own snorkeling gear, and you can beat the crowds by driving (or taking the bus) to Santa Maria Beach first thing in the morning.
+You’ll pretty well have the beach and water all to yourself!

 3) Visit Flora Farms